annaritz/fly-interactome/interactome/weighted-interactome/README.md

 # Weighting the Fly Interactome

 This directory contains weighted interactome files of the form `Node1 Node2 Weight`.
-This goes through the steps for the interactome collapsed by common name and merged evidence in FlyBase identifiers (`interactome-flybase-collapsed-evidence.txt`)
+This goes through the steps for the interactome collapsed by common name and merged evidence in FlyBase identifiers (`interactome-flybase-collapsed-evidence.txt`). **New Feb 2024:** files are also generated for the UniProt interactome.

 ## Weighting Approach